What are clinical trials?

 Why should I participate in a clinical trial?

 Clinical trials might allow you to have access to new treatments before they’re made available to all patients.
-These treatments typically go through 8-10 years of development before they’re used routinely, so if a new treatment is effective, you could be one of the first to benefit from it.
+These treatments typically go through eight to 10 years of development before they’re used routinely, so if a new treatment is effective, you could be one of the first to benefit from it.

 Participating in a clinical trial also helps advance medical knowledge so that the best possible treatments can be offered in the future.
 Because of the participation of current patients, people diagnosed with breast cancer in the future may have a better chance of recovery.